harryzhou2000/OblivionSP/readme.md

 ## Why I made this

-HF-12 was an old design of mine years ago, but gradually renewed as the game updates.
+HF-12 was an old design of mine years ago, but was gradually renewed as the game updates.
+It was initially a near-future concept of J-20.
 In the past year of 2021, I haven't played SP much, but so I missed most of the fancy updates.
-As soon as I was aware of the exciting new features, I started working on the cockpit and flight controls, and the outcome of 40 hrs of work is Oblivion.
+As soon as I was aware of the exciting new features, I started working on the cockpit and flight controls, and the current design is Oblivion.